-The collaboration with TGTX contains a single material performance obligation under Topic 606, which is the granting of a license that is functional intellectual property.
-The Company's performance obligation is satisfied at the point in time when the customer has the ability to use and benefit from the right to use the intellectual property.
+The collaborations described above with TGTX each contain a single material performance obligation under Topic 606, which is the granting of a license that is functional intellectual property.
+Checkpoint's performance obligation is satisfied at the point in time when the customer has the ability to use and benefit from the right to use the intellectual property.

-The collaboration agreement includes fixed fees that include the upfront fee of \$0.5 million and annual maintenance fees.
-The milestone payments are based on successful achievement of preclinical, clinical development, regulatory, and sales milestones.
+The milestone payments are based on successful achievement of clinical development, regulatory, and sales milestones.
 Because these payments are contingent on the occurrence of a future event, they represent variable consideration and are constrained and included in the transaction price only when it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur.
 The sales based royalty payments are recognized as revenue when the subsequent sales occur.
-The Company is also receiving variable consideration in the form of patent expense out of pocket cost reimbursements that are constrained and included in the transaction price only when it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur.
+Checkpoint also receives variable consideration for certain research and development and patent maintenance related activities that are dependent upon Checkpoint's actual expenditures under the collaborations and are constrained and included in the transaction price only when it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur.
+Revenue is recognized approximately when the amounts become due because it relates to an already satisfied performance obligation.
+For the six months ended June 30, 2018, Checkpoint did not receive any milestone or royalty payments.